 Walking up from the first pool, you see one of the guest "cottages"

 (15 rooms, 3 floors, that sort of "cottage"!)

 This window screen, seen at a distance in the previous photo, provided madame (or

 whomever) with the privacy of being able to look out from the bathroom, but not

 La Casa Grande at sunset.
 The brown eaves, offically referred to as a

-"cornice", which can be seen around 3/4 of the entire structure, is carved
+"cornice", which can be seen around 3/4 of the entire structure, are carved

 This view of the teak cornice (at sunset) shows the detail.